tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 }
 {% endhighlight %}

 In line 19, we also mark it as part of the `CRUD customer` scenario.
 Line 20 tells it to only respond in the `CRUD customer - created` state, because we can only modify it once it exists.
-But in line 21 we now also tell it to bring the state to `CRUD customer - updated`, because now the customer has changed.
+But in line 21 we now also tell it to bring the state to `CRUD customer - updated`, because with this request, the customer has changed.
 For that reason, we also need a new mapping to get the customer, which is basically the same as before, but points to a different `bodyFileName`, because the customer now has a different `displayName`

 {% highlight json linenos %}
 {